Bastine Divorce Law of Texas

 WORKING TO HELP YOU ACHIEVE OPTIMUM CUSTODY ARRANGEMENTS IN FORT BEND COUNTY, HARRIS COUNTY & SURROUNDING AREAS

-Texas family law defines child custody as “conservatorship.”
-Under this law, the primary consideration in any custody decision is “the best interest of the child.”
-Many factors can impact the decision-making and access rights of a parent to his or her child in the event of separation or divorce.
-However, Texas courts have established public policy that favors “frequent and continuing contact” with parents who have shown their willingness and ability to do what is best for their child(ren) and who have provided stable homes for them.
+Many factors can impact the decision-making and access rights of a parent to their child in the event of separation or divorce.
+However, Texas courts have established public policy that favors “frequent and continuing contact” with all parents who demonstrate the following:

 WHAT DOES CONSERVATORSHIP IN TEXAS MEAN?

 Conservatorship defines the rights and responsibilities a parent is granted by courts in connection with his or her child(ren).
 Courts can grant conservatorship to either one parent or both depending on the facts of the case.
-As mentioned above, however, courts prefer children to have the benefit of a relationship with both parents where possible.
+As mentioned above, courts prefer children to have the benefit of a relationship with both parents whenever possible.

 A conservatorship gives a parent the right to make major decisions related to the child’s life, from health to schooling, religious upbringing, extra-curricular activities, and more.
 It also gives a parent the right to have physical access to the child, such as having the child live with the parent or the parent having visitation rights.

-TYPES OF CONSERVATORSHIP
+TYPES OF CONSERVATORSHIPS

 • Joint managing conservatorship.
 This is when parents share in the rights and responsibilities of parenting their child(ren).
 In these cases, the courts will indicate the specific rights and responsibilities each parent has jointly and separately.
 For example, one parent may be designated as the “custodial” parent with whom the child will mainly live while the other parent will be granted some type of visitation rights.
 All other decisions may be held jointly.